HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 The TTFB performance for HTTP/3 compared to previous HTTP protocol versions varies by CDN provider, with Amazon CloudFront and Fastly both showing improved TTFB latency.
 Note that these are not uniform tests across CDNs and website owners should perform their own controlled performance testing.

-### Alt-Svc Header
+### Alt-Svc

-The [Alt-Svc](https://datatracker.ietf.org/doc/html/rfc7838#section-3) (Alternative Services) header is an HTTP response header that tells browsers about alternative protocols or servers they can use to access the same resource.
+The <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc7838#section-3">Alt-Svc</a> (Alternative Services) HTTP response header tells browsers about alternative protocols or servers they can use to access the same resource.
 The most common use case is advertising HTTP/3 support.
 When a browser first connects to a server using HTTP/1.1 or HTTP/2, the server can include an Alt-Svc header like: `Alt-Svc: h3=":443"; ma=86400`

 This informs the browser that it can use HTTP/3 on port 443 to reach the same service, and that this information remains valid for 86400 seconds (24 hours).
 Once the browser receives this header, it can establish future connections using HTTP/3 directly rather than beginning with HTTP/2 and negotiating an upgrade.

-Among HTTP/3 responses from major CDNs, Alt-Svc was nearly universal (>99.99%), indicating that CDNs consistently advertise HTTP/3 capability to clients.
+Among HTTP/3 responses from major CDNs, `Alt-Svc` was nearly universal (>99.99%), indicating that CDNs consistently advertise HTTP/3 capability to clients.

 ### Server-Timing

-Defined in the W3C Server-Timing specification, the Server-Timing header allows servers to communicate performance metrics about request processing back to the browser.
-This header communicates performance metrics directly through HTTP headers, transforming opaque server processing into observable and debuggable data.
-Specific to CDNs, Server-Timing headers can be useful for providing transparency into CDN edge processing time, origin fetch duration, or cache status without requiring additional monitoring infrastructure.
+Defined in the W3C Server-Timing specification, the `Server-Timing` HTTP header allows servers to communicate performance metrics about request processing back to the browser.
+This header communicates performance metrics directly, transforming opaque server processing into observable and debuggable data.
+Specific to CDNs, `Server-Timing` headers can be useful for providing transparency into CDN edge processing time, origin fetch duration, or cache status without requiring additional monitoring infrastructure.

 {{ figure_markup(
   image="cdn-http-server-timing-headers-mobile.png",